Mastean12/Hei-ai/README.md

 </ul>
 <h2>Purpose</h2>
 <p>The purpose of Hei-AI is to demonstrate the capabilities of AI technologies in providing insights and predictions on various datasets.
 However, it is important to note that the project is experimental and caution should be exercised when utilizing AI models that have not undergone thorough training and testing.</p>
+<p>It is worth mentioning that Hei-AI was created using the open-source GPT architecture, which was also used to create Chat GPT, a widely-known language model developed by OpenAI.</p>
 <h2>Usage</h2>
 <p>To use Hei-AI, simply access the demo using the links provided above.
 Once you are on the demo page, you can input the dataset you want to analyze and select the AI technology you want to use.
 The project will then provide insights and predictions based on the dataset and technology you have selected.</p>
 <h2>Contribution</h2>